tigera-solutions/prevent-detect-and-mitigate-container-based-threats/doc/prevention.md

 kubectl apply -f workshop/iaac
 ```

-## Vulnerability Management

-Deploy the workshop applications.
-The java-app deployment should fail.
+Let's deploy the workshop applications.

 ```
 kubectl apply -f apps
 ```

+The deployment of the java-app will fail because the Admission Controller policy is preventing the deployment of vulnerable workloads.

+## Vulnerability Management

 Our Runtime Security admission controller should prevent running applications with CVSS scores above 7.
 These are `critical` vulnerabilities.

-In order to demonstrate the rest of the capabilities we will have to create an exception and redploy.
 Add a vulnerability exception for each CVE and then redeploy.

 ```
 kubectl apply -f apps